microsoft/OrangeCountyFabricUserGroup/User Group Meetings/2024-11/README.md

 - **Real-World Use Cases:** Hear from industry experts and community members about their experiences and success stories using Data Factory in Microsoft Fabric.

+## Speaker
+**Jen Beiser**

+Jen Beiser is a passionate and experienced technical leader with a strong customer focus.
+With over 15 years of experience, my emphasis is on helping customers achieve business goals related to digital transformation, driving high customer satisfaction, and exemplifying a culture of learning, collaboration, and inclusion.

 Don't miss this opportunity to unlock the full potential of your data with Data Factory.
 Whether you're a data engineer, analyst, or enthusiast, this event will provide valuable insights and practical knowledge to elevate your data strategy.

 [Event Details](https://www.meetup.com/orange-county-microsoft-fabric-project-meetup-group/events/304462943/?eventOrigin=group_events_list)